 For most writers, CPU performance isn't really important, as text formatting requires very little processing power.
 As long as you can open a dozen or more browser tabs simultaneously along with a few applications without the system bogging down, it's enough to handle a writer's typical workload.
 The user experience is far more important.
 You'd want a thin and light laptop that you can easily carry around, long battery life, a sharp display that doesn't tire your eyes, and a spacious and comfortable keyboard.
 Fortunately, there are tons of ultraportable laptops on the market that check all those boxes.
 This article will help you narrow down your options and, hopefully, help you choose the right laptop for your needs.

-We've bought and tested over 55 laptops.
+We've bought and tested over 60 laptops.
 Below you'll find our recommendations for the best laptops for writers you can buy.
 You can also see our recommendations for the best laptops, the best Chromebooks, and the best Windows laptops.

-If you want to save some money with a more modest mid-range option, go with the Acer Swift 3 14 (2020).
+If you want to save money with a more modest mid-range option, go with the Acer Swift 3 14 (2020).
 It's a sturdily built ultraportable with a battery that lasts nearly 14 hours of light use.
 You can configure it with an Intel 11th Gen Core i5 or i7 and up to 16GB of memory and 512GB of storage.
 Its 14-inch display looks sharp and provides enough room for split-screen multitasking, but it doesn't get very bright, so it isn't ideal for well-lit settings or outdoors in broad daylight.
 The keyboard feels decent to type on; it just feels a little cramped.
 As for the touchpad, it's on the smaller side but reasonably responsive to all movements and gestures.
-The only major complaint is the webcam, as the image looks soft and underexposed, and the microphone sounds staticky.
+The only major downside is the webcam, as the image looks soft and underexposed, and the microphone sounds staticky.
 On the upside, you get a great port selection that includes two USB-As, one USB-C/Thunderbolt 4, a full-size HDMI, and a headphone jack.

 Our recommendations above are what we think are currently the best laptops for writers to buy.
 We factor in the price (a cheaper laptop wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no laptops that are difficult to find or almost out of stock everywhere).